 The Y wants to continue to offer more to the Northwoods Community.
 We have decided to offer a NEW class to high school aged athletes or non-athletes that want to get quicker and faster (Yes, there is a difference).
-While you don’t need to be the fastest or best athlete to take this class, you do need to be committed to being pushed to your personal limit each and every class.
+While you don’t need to be the fastest or best athlete to take this class, you do need to be committed to be pushed to your personal limit each and every class.

 YMCA of the Northwoods